ambadikummil/ambadikummil/README.md

 ## Hi there 👋

-I'm Ambadi,a Design engineer based on India.
+I'm Ambadi,A design engineer based on India.

 <!--
 **ambadikummil/ambadikummil** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.